godotengine/godot-docs/classes/class_multiplayerapi.rst

 - **connected_to_server** **(** **)**

-Emitted when this MultiplayerAPI's :ref:`network_peer<class_MultiplayerAPI_property_network_peer>` successfully connected to a server.
+Emitted when this MultiplayerAPI's :ref:`multiplayer_peer<class_MultiplayerAPI_property_multiplayer_peer>` successfully connected to a server.
 Only emitted on clients.

 ----